Trusted Header Authentication

 sudo a2enmod proxy proxy_http rewrite headers

-3. Create and update the flat-files used to store usernames and password for basic authentication of HTTP users.
-This will prompt you to enter a password for the user.
+3. Create and update the flat-files used to store user names and passwords for basic authentication of HTTP users.
+This will prompt you to enter a password for the user:

 Hint: Replace admin with the username you want to add. -c creates a new .htpasswd and will overwrite the file if it already exists.
 To add passwords to an existing file, remove the `-c` argument.